How to Change a Permalink in WordPress

 Provide a Quality Digital Experience with WP Engine

 Besides its permalink structure, there are many aspects of your website that impact how users perceive it.
-At WP Engine, we provide our WordPress hosting customers with top-notch performance, and access to professional-level WordPress resources
+At WP Engine, we provide customers using our hosting platform for WordPress with top-notch performance, and access to professional-level WordPress resources

 With WP Engine on your side, your website will always be at the top of its game.
 Check out our plans today!